 There are a number of different short hikes in the area, and all are reportedly amazing, but it’s usually a good idea to get advice from a local as to which ones will be best during your visit.
 One of the falls was dry in August, for example, so we were advised to do two separate walks to the Lower Falls and God’s Bridge, the latter of which is an impressive rock arch that was one of my absolute highlights.
-In asking for advice on the hikes, you might find that few people in Akchour speak English (although most speak some Spanish), but they are incredibly friendly and willing to help, even if it means spending several minutes trying to understand your question.
+In asking for advice on the hikes, you might find that few people in Akchour speak English (although some speak Spanish or French), but they are incredibly friendly and willing to help, even if it means spending several minutes trying to understand your question.
 A good thing, too, because you’ll also definitely need help with directions to the various trails, as they are not marked.

-Highlights: Hike to a number of beautiful waterfalls; swim in the cool, clear water beneath the natural rock arch, God’s Bridge; enjoy chicken tajine and other local delicacies at the river.
+Highlights: Hike to a number of beautifulwaterfalls; swim in the cool, clear water beneath the natural rock arch, God’s Bridge; enjoy chicken tajine and other local delicacies at the river.

-Getting there & away: It may be possible to take a tour to Akchour, but I didn’t see any groups while we were there.
+Getting there & away: It is possible to take a tour to Akchour, but I didn’t see any groups while we were there.
 Instead, have your riad organise a taxi for you, which should only cost around 250Dh total for the 45min drive from Chefchaouen.
 For a little extra, you’ll be able to have the driver wait for you to explore for a few hours orcome back to get you at a pre-arranged time.